near/nearcore/pytest/tests/loadtest/locust/README.md

 When selecting user classes, it is also necessary to select the right tags that control initialization code.
-For example, when running with
+For example, running with `locustFTTransferUser` requires `--tags ft`.

 Currently supported load types: